top of page

 The day was designed to move from broad empathy to specific actionable themes

-We began by aligning on who we are building for.
-I shared our current research repository to ensure all business units used a unified persona definition.
+We began by aligning on who we are building software products for.
+I shared with workshop participants the UX Research personas I developed that were most prominent and identifiable to our audience.
 Key personas identified included the Facility Manager, the Integrator, Installer and Maintenance Technicians.

-Using a creative matrix, we brainstormed how mobile technology specifically addresses identity & security (mobile credentials), ubiquity (everyone has a mobile phone), and convenience (meeting the user at their point of need).
+Using a creative matrix, we as a group brainstormed how mobile technology specifically addresses identity & security (mobile credentials), ubiquity (everyone has a mobile phone), and convenience (meeting the user at their point of need).

 KEY OUTCOMES & IMPACT